© 2035 by The Clinic. Powered and secured by Wix

 -

-Household tasks – light cleaning, laundry and keeping the home safe and comfortable.
+Household tasks such as light cleaning, laundry and maintaining a safe, comfortable home environment.

 -

-Companionship – friendly visits, conversation and emotional support.
+Companionship and wellbeing support through friendly visits, conversation and emotional reassurance.

 -

-Sitting services – providing families and carers with valuable breaks.
+Sitting services to provide families and carers with valuable breaks and continuity of care at home.

 -